leapmotion/ProjectNorthStar/Mechanical/README.md

 ## Notes on 3D printed parts

 * The parts were designed for a FDM style 3D printer
-* All development was done using eSun's PLA Pro (PLA+) filament.
+* All development was done using [eSun's PLA Pro / PLA+](https://www.amazon.com/eSUN-1-75mm-Printer-Filament-Colors/dp/B07K642RQP) filament.
 We've found it to be strong, easy to print, and have great surface finish.
 * A build plate of approximately 250x200mm is recommended for the largest parts
 * Parts may need to be rotated to align with print bed.
 * Some parts have optimized versions (labeled “FDM OPTIMIZED”) with extra plastic tabs that need removing.
 These versions aid in minimizing warping and gripping the print surface.